Development Program

 2. Prepare

-• When ready, contact an FSSC Development Program licensed Assessment Body.
+• When ready, contact an FSSC Development Program licensed Conformity Assessment Body.

-• Arrange an assessment of the food safety system by the Assessment Body and implement any corrective actions in case of nonconformities.
+• Arrange an assessment of the food safety system by the Conformity Assessment Body and address nonconformities identified.

 3. Conform

-• After a successful assessment, the Assessment Body will issue a Conformity Statement and the organization will be listed in the FSSC register of Conforming Organizations.
+• After a successful assessment, the Conformity Assessment Body will issue a Conformity Statement, and the organization will be listed in the FSSC register of Conforming Organizations.

-• The validity of a Conformity Statement is one year.
+• A Conformity Statement is valid for one year.
 To maintain the conforming status, annual assessments will be performed.

 • Organizations can decide to continue conforming to the Development Program or can choose to proceed towards full FSSC 22000 certification.